code-monad/ckb-analyzer/README.md

-# CKBAnalyzer
+# CKB Node Probe

-The purpose of CKBAnalyzer is to facilitate observation of the CKB network.
+The purpose of CKB Node Probe is to facilitate observation of the CKB network.

-CKBAnalyzer acts as a metrics agent and stores the data into [Timescaledb](https://docs.timescale.com/), then visualize using [Marci](https://github.com/code-monad/Marci.git).
+CKB Node Probe acts as a metrics agent and stores the data into [Timescaledb](https://docs.timescale.com/), then visualize using [Marci](https://github.com/code-monad/Marci.git).

 Visit the online dashboards at [https://nodes.ckb.dev/], and you can [deploy an on-premise](#quick-deployment) one to visit locally.